Skip to main content

 • Carbon Copy (CC) List (Optional): Provide personnel to be notified about flow milestones.

-3. Click Save.
+3. Click Start WorkFlow.
 The system will consequently:

 • Forge a new execution instance.